To the left is a picture of what your skimmer box will look like once the

 Once everything is at the right depth and completely level, stand in

-the skimmer box and backfill against the back and sides of the box.
+the skimmer box again and backfill against the back and sides of the

-Most of your work now will be done from inside the box, so if you find
+box.
+Most of your work now will be done from inside the box, so if

-sitting on the edge of the box uncomfortable, grab the lid and set it
+you find sitting on the edge of the box uncomfortable, grab the lid

-across the left side of the skimmer box for more comfortable seating.
+and set it across the left side of the skimmer box for more

 We are now going to be attaching the flex pipe from the bottom drain